 This is a show, a celebration and a riot!

-Daughters of a Riot commemorates the August 1966 Compton’s Cafeteria Riots.
+Daughters of a Riot commemorates the August 1966 Compton’s Cafeteria Riot.
 With lip-synch, storytelling, singing, video, and audience participation, drag queens and storytellers trace the queer genealogies and histories that brought them to the stage.
 At this moment when queer visibility seems bolder than ever before, while queer identity becomes more complicated, nuanced and intersectional, Daughters of a Riot celebrates the queer ancestors of the Tenderloin who paved the way.

 Created by VivvyAnne ForeverMORE!, Honey Mahogany, Dulce de Leche and LOL McFiercen with Dr. Dreame, Felicia Flames Elizondo and Rexy Tapia, storytelling coach Mia Satya, and production assistant Silk Worm.